marcosoikawa/server-info-container/README.md

 <br/>

-- The main site exposes information about your infrastructure in a clean and easy table.
+- The home site exposes information about your infrastructure in a clean and easy table.

 <br/>